ryanheise/audio_service/README.md

 * If you know how to implement any of these features in iOS, pull requests are welcome!
 As a guideline, prefer to keep the same dart API for both Android and iOS where possible.
 In cases where there are unavoidable differences between Android and iOS, name the feature with an `android` or `ios` prefix.

-* If you find a flutter plugin (audio or otherwise) that crashes when running in the background environment, another way you can help is to file a bug report with that project, letting them know of the simple fix to make it work (see below).
+* If you find another flutter plugin (audio or otherwise) that crashes when running in the background environment, another way you can help is to file a bug report with that project, letting them know of the simple fix to make it work (see below).

 ### Sample bug report

-Here is a sample bug report I submitted to the `wifi` plugin project (https://github.com/once10301/wifi).
+Here is a sample bug report.

 > Flutter's new background execution feature (described here: https://medium.com/flutter-io/executing-dart-in-the-background-with-flutter-plugins-and-geofencing-2b3e40a1a124) allows plugins to be registered in a background context (e.g. a Service).
 The problem is that the wifi plugin assumes that the context for plugin registration is an activity with this line of code:
 >